j1an5/workers-oauth-provider-forgbot/storage-schema.md

 The OAUTH_KV namespace stores several types of objects, each with a distinct key prefix to identify the type of data.
 The storage leverages KV's built-in TTL (Time-To-Live) functionality for automatic expiration of short-lived data like tokens and authorization codes.

+The system implements end-to-end encryption for sensitive application-specific properties (`props`) to ensure that only holders of valid tokens can access this data.

 ## Key Naming Conventions

 All keys in the KV namespace follow a consistent pattern to make them easily identifiable: